Vinusha14/AutomationProject/README.md

    mvn test -Dtest="**"

 ##PROS:<a name="pros"></a>
-1. Rest template is thread safe
+1. Spring Rest Template is thread safe
-2. If we want to make an HTTP Call, we need to create an HttpClient, pass request and form parameters, setup accept headers and perform unmarshalling of response, all by yourself, Spring Rest Templates tries to take the pain away by abstracting all these details from you.
+2. Spring Rest Template provides higher level of abstraction which can avoid a user to make an HTTP Call, create a HttpClient, pass request and form parameters, setup accept headers and perform unmarshalling of response
-3. Test cases part of this automation framework cover extensive testing of all query parameters API exposes
+3. Test cases part of this automation framework cover extensive (positive, negative with valid and invalid inputs, boundary value and destructive) testing of all query parameters API exposes
-4. Calling the API with different parameter values
-5. covered API boundary value conditions
-6. lot of negative and destructive testing
-7. Basic Peformance test sanity tes cases added - stress and load
+4. Framework also covers basic Performance sanity tests to measure the response time from the API calls including stress and load tests
-8. Security testing aspect considered
+5. Security and authorization testing aspect included in the framework (APIKeyParameterTest)
-9. Handling multiple HTTP status code responses from API not just 200 and happy path. eg: 400 bad request, 405 method not allowed, other HTTPExceptions, parseexceptions,HTTPServerErrorExceptions and HTTPClientErrorExceptions
+6. Handling multiple HTTP status code responses from API not just 200 and happy path. eg: 400 bad request, 405 method not allowed,
-10. Clear documentation of tests for extension of framework - self explanatory
+7. Clear and self-explanatory documentation of tests for ease of a user to execute future extension of framework
-11. included HTTP method testing
-12. return field testing
-13. Extended positive testing with optional parameters Negative testing with valid input
-    Negative testing with invalid input
+8. Negative testing with unsupported HTTP methods for endpoint
-    Destructive testing
-    1.Intentionally attempt to fail the API to check its robustness:
-    Malformed content in request
-    Overflow parameter values.
-E.g.:
-    – Attempt to create a user configuration with a title longer than 200 characters Basic Security, authorization - check HTTP/HTTPS
-14. Testing requests in isolation
+10. Testing API requests in isolation
-15. testing multiple query parameters together
+11. Testing multiple query parameters together
-16. Validate HTTP headers of the API
+12. Validate HTTP headers of the API
-17. Validating payload - JSON
+13. Validating API payload - JSON
-18. Negative testing - invalid input
-    1. Missing or invalid authorization token
-    2. Missing required parameters
-    3. Payload with incomplete model (missing fields or required nested entities) – Invalid values in nested entity fields
-       – Invalid values in HTTP headers
-       – Unsupported methods for endpoints

 ##CONS: <a name="cons"></a>
-19. loggers?
-20. penetration testing?
+1. Including Loggers in the tests for easy categorization of the type of error or to send Logging information to files/databases
+2. Spring Rest Template uses the thread-per-request model which could degrade the performance of the application when there is multiple user access
-21. multiple asynch requests to the API
+3. Handling of Asynchronous requests to the API could be later added in the scope of the framework
-22. Timeout
-23. exception handling
-24. Key limit
-25. could have missed combination of test cases or more extension performance testing
-26. more security testing
+4. Would later want to extend the framework to fetch re-generated new API Keys from this location https://api.nasa.gov/ from the framework especially if we want to add scalability in a framework to allow more than 1000 requests/hour with the api key provided  (could use selenium webdriver to automate)